jdorri/BART-news-summaries/readme.md

 This will open a new page on your default browser, using localhost as host.

-At the top is a text box for entering a search query, e.g., 'Nicola Sturgeon'.
-After that, press the 'Get news' button below it and live news will be displayed (for the current day), consisting of the article title, an image thumbnail, a summary of the article, and key entities relative to the queried entity.
+At the top is a text box for entering a search query, e.g., 'Donald Trump'.
+After that, press the 'Get news' button below it and live news will be displayed (for the current day), consisting of the article title, an image thumbnail, an AI-generated summary, and key entities relative to the queried entity.

-NOTE: To generate the article summaries, we use BART (BART-large-CNN), a pre-trained language model with SOTA summarisation capabilities.
+NOTE: To generate the news summaries, we use BART (BART-large-CNN), a pre-trained language model with SOTA summarisation capabilities.
 The first time the code is run, BART will automatically be downloaded.
 This may take some time (model size: 1.6GB).

 ## Warning

-It is possible to use BART for inference on a CPU.
-However, because of the size of the BART model, we recommend using a good CPU when using this prototype.
+For this prototype, we use a CPU to perform BART inference.
+Because of the size of the model, we recommend using a strong CPU if you want to scale up the amount of news processed.

 Also, Transformers will raise a warning about using the model without further fine tuning - this is fine to ignore.

-## Contributions

-This app was built in a matter of a few days for a Imperial-Royal Bank of Canada PhD interview project, showing the power of modern APIs such as Hugging Face and Streamlit.
-If you have an idea of how you'd like to improve it, feel free to contribute your changes.

 ## Screenshot

-Here is a screenshot:
+Here is a screenshot of the tool:

 ![The Sreamlit news app](screenshots/screenshot.png)